Skip to main content

 The most frequent culprits are prolonged sitting, forward head posture (often called 'tech neck') and upper crossed syndrome, a pattern of tight chest and neck muscles paired with weak upper back and deep neck stabilisers.
 Over time these imbalances place extra load on the spine, leading to stiffness, muscle fatigue and pain in the neck, upper back and shoulders.
 It is not just about how you look.
 Poor posture can contribute to headaches, jaw tension and even reduced breathing capacity.

-A 2019 systematic review in the Journal of Physical Therapy Science found that chiropractic spinal manipulation combined with exercise significantly improved postural alignment and reduced pain in patients with forward head posture.
-Research also consistently shows that manual therapy helps restore normal joint movement in the thoracic spine and cervical spine, which is essential for maintaining upright posture throughout the day.
+A 2018 systematic review and meta-analysis in the Journal of Manipulative and Physiological Therapeutics found that therapeutic exercise significantly improved postural alignment and reduced neck pain in patients with forward head posture.
+Research also supports manual therapy techniques, including trigger point treatment, for reducing cervicogenic headaches associated with poor posture.

 We start by assessing how you sit, stand and move, then identify which joints are restricted and which muscles are either too tight or too weak.
 Treatment typically combines chiropractic adjustments to the thoracic and cervical spine, soft tissue work on overactive muscles and a targeted exercise programme to strengthen the areas that need it most.
 We also give practical advice on workstation setup, phone habits and movement breaks so the improvements you make in the treatment room carry over into daily life.